billfitzgerald/infosec-primer/testing_scenarios.md

 This security issue poses an immediate risk on a shared computer, where another user could access it.
 Additionally, URLs containing sensitive information may be [snooped](glossary.md#h.glossary-snooping) from unencrypted network traffic or recorded by servers that implement or interact with the application.

-Apps that use [HTTPS](glossary.md#h.glossary-https) eliminate the snooping vulnerability, but an application's own servers may log URLs received from users.
-If the connection uses https, intentional misuse of URL information collected for legitimate purposes is not a significant concern, but it does raise the possibility that this information could be lost in a data breach.
-There are other secure ways to pass sensitive information, so including it in a URL is an unneeded risk.
+Apps that use [https](glossary.md#h.glossary-https) eliminate the snooping vulnerability, but an application's own servers may log URLs received from or accessed by users.
+If the connection uses https, intentional misuse of URL information collected for legitimate purposes is not a significant concern, but when sensitive information is sent in URLs and logged by servers, it creates a risk that this data could be compromised via human error or a data breach.

-Many applications utilize 3rd-party analytics services to track user activity for the purposes of improving the application and understanding its usage patterns.
+Additionally, many applications utilize 3rd-party analytics services to track user activity for the purposes of improving the application and understanding its usage patterns.
 Sensitive information in URLs may be sent to analytics or other 3rd-party services in the "Referer" field of messages.
 In the image below a URL containing a valid account access code is sent to an analytics service.

 <div align="center">
 <figure>